 Read more details about our Fountain Pens.

 With or without overfeed?

-You can remove the overfeed if you don't want to use it, but you must replace the overfeed with a spacer.
-You can slip overfeeds and spacers in and out of the pen.
+You can remove the overfeed if you don't want to use it.
+You can replace the overfeed with a spacer.
+You can slip overfeeds and spacers in and out.

 About the reservoir

 You can double the volume of ink or paint stored in the pen by removing the reservoir and filling the body.
 The reservoir provides a double wall of protection, which might be what you want, but you can carry more volume without the reservoir.

 Feed flow rate

 This pen ships with the Standard feed flow, which works with most popular drawing inks and paints.
 You can order the Rich flow feed for especially thick inks and paints, such as traditional India ink and acrylic paint.
 You can also order the Thin flow feed for thinner fountain pen inks, such as De Atramentis.
 We suggest you try the Standard flow feed first.

 Sketch nibs are similar to traditional fountain pens and last much longer than dip nibs.
 Paper is rough, so your Sketch nibs will need polishing from time to time on the underside of the tip.

 You can use lapping paper to smooth your Sketch nibs, or you can use a piece of paper from a brown bag.
 Tear off a section measuring two or three inches to a side, wet the paper, and draw lazy circles and figures eights, then test the nib on your favorite drawing paper.
 Usually a few seconds of polishing is sufficient.
 Avoid over polishing.